The Gig Economy is the Future: What to Do About it

 Gig Economy Examples That Are Here to Stay

-• Uber is perhaps the one of the most prominent gig economy platfor It transformed the transportation industry and how we get from point A to point B. Uber empowers both riders and drivers to move and earn safely in a way that’s sustainable for the planet.
+Uber: Uber is perhaps the one of the most prominent gig economy platforms.
+It transformed the transportation industry and how we get from point A to point B. Uber empowers both riders and drivers to move and earn safely in a way that’s sustainable for the planet.

-• Rover’s mission is to make it easier for people to have pet love in their lives.
-They remove common pet care obstacles, ensuring dogs and cats nationwide are happy and well cared for, even when their human is away, and empower pet lovers to live fulfilling lives.
+Rover: Rover’s mission is to make it easier for people to have pet love in their lives.
+They remove common pet care obstacles.
+This ensures dogs and cats nationwide are happy and well cared for, even when their human is away, and empower pet lovers to live fulfilling lives.

 How Businesses & Temporary Workers Can Better Leverage the Gig Economy